Editor’s note: This post was originally published on Sept. 9, 2014 by Christopher Carfi, and was revised on July 24, 2017.

 Duo isn’t just a plugin with an app.
 They’re a full-on technology security company that provides two-factor authentication solutions for businesses like Etsy, Kayak, Threadless, Yelp, Toyota, and many more.

 If you’re looking for a comprehensive security solution beyond just 2FA on a website, Duo might be a good fit for your needs.

 There are a number of plugins that add support for Google Authenticator to WordPress.
 So which plugin should you use?
 The most popular plugin comes from Henrik Schack.
 It hasn’t been updated in a year, but appears to still get the job done.
 The Google Authenticator plugin from miniOrange appears to be under more active development, but it requires a paid upgrade if you need 2FA for more than one user.

-The Two-Factor Authentication plugin comes to us from the team behind Updraft Plus.
 It supports standard TOTP and HOTP protocols, so it plays nice with a variety of 2FA apps on both Android and iOS.
 You can set 2FA on a per-role and a per-user basis; it supports WooCommerce forms; and it’s WP Multisite compatible.
 The Premium version unlocks a bunch of additional features, as well.

 Rublon takes a different approach from most of the other two-factor authentication plugins mentioned in this list.
 Rather than sending you a one-time code via text message or mobile app, Rublon sends you an email to complete the login process.
 Once successfully logged in, Rublon remembers the device you logged in from.

 The free version of the plugin enables 2FA for a single user account.
 For additional users, you’ll need to upgrade by contacting the Rublon sales team via email.
 If you’re not keen on dealing with 2FA every time you log in, Rublon might be worth a look.